-A Message from the Dean
+A Message from the Interim Dean

 Many medical advances originated at our School of Medicine.
 For example, the Palmaz flexible coronary stent, the titanium rib, and the artificial shoulder were all discovered here.
 These productive and prolific results are due to a culture of innovation and creativity, coupled with a quest for excellence.
 We not only practice it, but we teach it.

 This same faculty could not be more supportive of our students and their successes.
 Our faculty members are not only outstanding teachers but also leading scientists and clinicians.
 Students and faculty come together in a collaborative environment to discover and learn.
 This culture is enabled by the commitment our faculty foster – an attitude that permeates to the students.
-This support is shared through study groups, clubs, and student groups as well as through softball or soccer games, cycling teams, or student-run clinics.
+This support is shared through study groups, clubs, and student groups as well as through softball or soccer games, cycling teams, or student-faculty collaborative practices.

 Our Regional Academic Health Center (RAHC) in Harlingen, Texas, gives our students an opportunity to see patients in one of the most medically underserved areas in the country.
 It is a place where our faculty and their rotating medical students are a central component of the healthcare system.
 The experiences at the RAHC give a unique richness to the clinical skills of our graduates.

-Dean, School of Medicine
+Interim Dean, UT School of Medicine at San Antonio

-Professor of Neurology
+Professor of Urology